zdu-strong/transparent-republic/republic-alliance/republic-alliance.md

 The companies’ products are used by the Alliance, which also provides feedback on product quality.

 The Alliance provides the companies with a daily investment fund, and each company donates 3% of its development funds to the Alliance each day.

+## 6. Forward Triumvirate

+The country establishes a prison department, and the minister of prisons sends a Forward Triumvirate of three officials to manage each new prison.<br/>

+The three officials vote to elect the warden, while the other two officials serve as prison commissioners.
+If the vote totals differ, the official with the most votes becomes the warden.
+If the vote count is tied, the official ranked higher by the system will be elected as the prison warden.<br/>

+The warden is responsible for hiring staff and managing the prison.<br/>

+Each year, two new officials are sent to replace the prison commissioners.
+The prison commissioners do not take part in management; they are only responsible for oversight.
+The three officials may hold a vote at any time to elect a new warden.<br/>

+The three officials must assess the initial warden.
+Each assessment shall be positive, negative, or withheld.<br/>